 - Lampshaded in America's Funniest Home Videos, during the Daisy Fuentes season, where she gives a little speech about the three primary audience reactions to the videos — this trope, the usual LOL, and 'What Were They Thinking'.

 - In the Animal Planet series Pit Bulls and Parolees the parolees working at a pit bull rescue center are brought along to a neuter and spay clinic for the dogs and watch a dog get neutered.
-Their expressions alone constitute a Crowning Moment of Funny as you can tell they're thinking this trope.
+Their expressions indicate they're thinking this trope.

 - Dirty Jobs: